Gokulkrishna-edstem/Exam-Gokul/README.md

 9. pulled the latest changes from main
 10. resolved the merge conflicts
 11. push it to main
-12. created a pullrequest

-13.used git rebase into feature branch 14. used the squash

 this is for testing squash
 this is the second line for testing squash